Jyväskylän maalaiskunta: History

-The original center of the area was Jyväskylä itself, first mentioned in 1565.
+The original center of the area was the village of Jyväskylä.
 It was a part of either the Rautalampi parish or the Jämsä parish.
-Administratively Jyväskylä and Palokka were parts of the Saarioinen division while Keljo was a part of the Sääksmäki division.
+Administratively Jyväskylä and Palokka were parts of the Saarioinen division (hallintopitäjä) while Keljo was a part of the Sääksmäki division.
 It became a part of the Laukaa chapel community in 1593, which became a separate parish in 1627/1628.
 The villages that would later form Jyväskylän maalaiskunta had been permanently transferred to the Laukaa parish by 1646.

 Jyväskylä acquired its first chapel in 1676 and a church in 1693.
-The chapel community included the villages of Jyväskylä, Palokka, Keljo, Haapaniemi, Puuppola, Tikkamannila, Nyrölä as well as four farms from Leppävesi (and a fifth farm in the 1740s) that would later become Oravasaari and Toivakka.
+The chapel community included the villages of Jyväskylä, Palokka, Keljo, Haapaniemi, Puuppola, Vesanka, Tikkamannila, Nyrölä as well as four farms from Leppävesi (and a fifth farm in the 1740s) that would later become Oravasaari and Toivakka.
 Vehniä, despite its transfer to Laukaa together with the other villages, remained a part of Laukaa proper.

 The modern town of Jyväskylä was established in 1837.
 It became its own parish in the 1850s, which also included the territories that would become Jyväskylän maalaiskunta in 1868.
 The town and the municipality shared a parish until 1880.
 Toivakka was transferred from Laukaa to Jyväskylän mlk in 1871, remaining a part of it until 1910.

-In 1941, the areas of Halssila, Keljo, Lohikoski, Nisula, Savela, Taulumäki and Tourula were transferred from Jyväskylän mlk to Jyväskylä, while the same was done for Kuokkala, Haukkala, Keljonkangas and Taka-Keljo in 1965.
+Vaajakoski and Palokka started growing in the 20th century, eventually merging into the built-up area of Jyväskylä in the 1980s while still remaining parts of Jyväskylän mlk.
+While the municipality gradually lost territory to the growing town, Jyväskylän mlk also acquired some territories from neighboring Laukaa, specifically from the register villages of Savio, Leppävesi and Vehniä.
+Small parts of Haukanmaa were also transferred from Toivakka to Jyväskylän mlk in 1975.

-Vaajakoski and Palokka started growing in the 20th century, eventually merging into the built-up area of Jyväskylä in the 80s while still remaining parts of Jyväskylän mlk.
 In 2009, Jyväskylän maalaiskunta and Korpilahti were merged into the town of Jyväskylä.